Asylum seekers

 Why don't asylum seekers stay in the first safe country?

-Most do.
-80% of the world's asylum seekers and refugees are living in countries neighbouring their country of origin.
 The number one reason that asylum seekers give for continuing their journey to the UK is that they have family ties here.
 This covers over 50% of cases.
 Other factors that people will take into account are more practical, for example, if you speak the language, you have more chance of being able to find a job and you can navigate everyday tasks like understanding public transport or going shopping.
-It is also not uncommon for asylum seekers to also state their belief that the UK is a safe, tolerant and democratic country and refer to previous links between their own country and the UK.
-There is no legal requirement for an asylum seeker to make their claim in any particular country.

 Can asylum seekers claim welfare benefits?

 No, asylum seekers are not able to claim welfare benefits, nor are they allowed to work.
-Asylum seekers in the hotel receive food and accommodation and receive around £8 per week.

 Will people have access to local health services?